 A common question Product Owners ask us is what is the difference between a Definition of Done and Acceptance Criteria.
 It’s not a surprising question considering that some use the terms interchangeably but they do have two distinct meanings and purposes in the Agile world and together they work to set the team up for success.

-When both the Definition of Done and Acceptance Criteria are not defined before work begins, one of two problems are likely to arise:
+When both the Definition of Done and Acceptance Criteria are not defined before work begins, one of two problems are likely to arise during an agile sprint:

 - The scope of work is extending past the expectation of the Product Owner, at the expense of other items in the Product Backlog.

 - The work is not completed to a level which the Product Owner finds to be the minimal acceptable level, resulting in rework being required, again at the expense of other items in the Product Backlog.

 The Definition of Done

 The Definition of Done is a checklist of criteria which every item in the sprint backlog must meet within the sprint to be considered done.
 This definition is different from one organisation to another and can even be different between teams at the same organisation.
 The key thing is that the Product Owner and the team agree on what the definition of done looks like for them and that they stick to it.